niplav/site/china.md

 possibility of extinction, which is already accounted for.)
 > I think that TAI-lives will probably be far better than pre-TAI lives, on average, but I'm not at all
-certain: I could imagine a situation like the [Neolothic revolution](https://en.wikipedia.org/wiki/Neolithic_Revolution), which [arguably](https://en.wikipedia.org/wiki/Neolithic_Revolution#Social_change) was net-bad for the humans living through it.
+certain: I could imagine a situation like the [Neolithic revolution](https://en.wikipedia.org/wiki/Neolithic_Revolution), which [arguably](https://en.wikipedia.org/wiki/Neolithic_Revolution#Social_change) was net-bad for the humans living through it.